Desbordante/desbordante-core/README.md

 and [here](https://github.com/iains/gcc-14-branch/issues/11).

 ##### Clang (LLVM)
 Instructions below are given for Clang-17.
-You can use any version that is greater than 16.
-Just replace `llvm@17` with `llvm@vv` everywhere.
+To use another version, replace `llvm@17` with `llvm@vv` everywhere.

 Install Xcode Command Line Tools if you don't have them.
 Run:
 ```sh